 Anna Mazzola

 Orion have pre-empted two legal thrillers by Anna Mazzola, in a departure for the author.
-Anna's third novel, The Clockwork Girl, described as 'truly spellbinding' by Ian Rankin, was published last year, and her fourth, The House of Whispers, will come out in hardback in April.
-Her debut historical novel, The Unseeing, was published by Tinder Press in July 2016, while her second novel, The Story Keeper, also Tinder Press, was published in 2018, all to great acclaim.
+Anna's third novel, The Clockwork Girl, described as 'truly spellbinding' by Ian Rankin, was published in January 2023 and her fourth, The House of Whispers, was published in October 2023, winning the Historical Novel of the Year at the Fingerprint Awards 2024..
+Her latest novel, The Book of Secrets was published in March 2024 and promptly selected as a Times Historical Novel of the Month.
+Anna’s debut historical novel, The Unseeing, was published by Tinder Press in July 2016, while her second novel, The Story Keeper, also Tinder Press, was published in 2018, all to great acclaim.

 Janet Phillips